-Beginning in August 2020, Swing Education will begin transitioning teachers to W-2 employees.
-Below, you will find answers to the most common questions.
-For more details, see our article, W-2 Set Up: What's Changing, What's Not.
+In August 2020, Swing Education began converting California teachers to W-2 employees.
+In this article, we answer the most common questions regarding W-2 conversion.
+See also: W-2 Set Up: What's Changing, What's Not.

 What does this transition mean for me?